jatin-node/ecommerce-snowflake-airflow-pipeline/README.md

 - **View DAG runs**: Airflow UI → DAGs → `ecommerce_snowflake_batch_etl`
 - **Check task logs**: Click on individual tasks to view SQL execution logs
 - **Set up alerts**: Configure email/Slack notifications for task failures

 ---

+## 🔍 Exploratory Analysis (SQL)

+In addition to the ETL pipeline, this project includes a set of **read-only exploratory SQL queries** that demonstrate how the analytics tables can answer common e-commerce business questions.

+The analysis covers:
+- Overall revenue and order volume
+- Daily revenue trends
+- Top customers by total spend
+- Best-selling products by revenue
+- Order status distribution
+- Customers with no orders
+- Revenue contribution by product category

+These queries are **not part of the Airflow DAGs** and are intended to showcase how the warehouse supports downstream analytics and decision-making.

+📄 Location: `sql/analysis/eda_business_questions.sql`

+---